dimitar-daskalov/TopStore/README.md

 You can create an account through /account/register/ if Email, Username and Password are correctly provided.

 Or you can use manage.py.

+After that, email with a verification link will be send to you for activation of your account.

+Open the link and you will be redirected to the sign in page.

 ## Video Presentation